vikingsheepart/budget-app/README.md

   * Display expenses by date or amount

-  * Filter expenses within a time span
+  * Filter expenses by a time span

 * Responsive web design